NathanTan/SeniorCapstone/README.md

    npm i
    ```

 2. For non-Windows users only!
-If your server is on linux or Mac OS X, the <tt>ip</tt> package installed with nodejs, raises errors on non-Windows platforms.
-We use that package for extracting the broadcast address from an IP and subnet address of the device.
-Provided that you know the broadcast address of your router (default gate-way), modify <tt>DEFAULT_BROADCAST_ADDRESS</tt>, at line 45, in <tt>Code/src/connect.js</tt> to the broadcast address of your router.
+If your server is on linux or Mac OS X, <tt>ip</tt> package installed with NodeJS may raise errors.
+We use <tt>ip</tt> package for extracting broadcast address from an IP and subnet address of the device.
+Provided that you know the broadcast address of your wireless router (also know as default gate-way), modify <tt>DEFAULT_BROADCAST_ADDRESS</tt>, at line 45, in <tt>Code/src/connect.js</tt> to the broadcast address of your router. <tt>DEFAULT_BROADCAST_ADDRESS</tt> is used in case errors occur with the <tt>ip</tt> package.

 # Starting Server